cjekel/similarity_measures/README.md

 Computer Science Department University of Hawaii at Manoa Honolulu, USA, 855, pp.1-23. http://seninp.github.io/assets/pubs/senin_dtw_litreview_2008.pdf

+# Contributions welcome!

+This is by no means a complete list of all possible similarity measures.
+For instance the SciPy [Hausdorff distance](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.directed_hausdorff.html) is an alternative similarity measure useful if you don't know the beginning and ending of each curve.
+There are many more possible functions out there.
+Feel free to send PRs for other functions in literature!

+Requirements for adding new method to this library:
+ - all methods should be able to quantify the difference between two curves
+ - method must support the case where each curve may have a different number of data points
+ - follow the style of existing functions
+ - reference to method details, or descriptive docstring of the method
+ - include test(s) for your new method
+ - minimum Python dependencies (try to stick to SciPy/numpy functions if possible)

 # Please cite
 If you've found this information or library helpful please cite the following paper.
 You should also cite the papers of any methods that you have used.